-There is still a lot of confusion over whether paraffin wax is classed as vegan friendly and whether it is bad for the environment, in this article we want to tackle some of the misconceptions and issues surrounding paraffin wax and concerns surrounding veganism and sustainability.
+There is still a lot of confusion over whether paraffin wax can be classed as vegan friendly and whether it is harmful to the environment, with this article we want to tackle some of the common misconceptions and issues surrounding paraffin wax and concerns surrounding veganism and sustainability.

-With its origins in the Petroleum industry it has of late become something of a pariah within the candle-making industry, this is partly due to an increased awareness of environmental issues and a subsequent increase in demand for so-called ‘natural’ products, but mostly, this product has been often described as non-vegan-friendly.
-Whatever the case, paraffin has gone from being the leading wax used in candle making to now ranking considerably lower down the chain.
+With its origins in the Petroleum industry, it has of late become something of a pariah within the candle-making industry, this is partly due to an increased awareness of environmental issues and a subsequent increase in demand for so-called ‘natural’ products, but mostly, this product has been often described as non-vegan-friendly.
+Whatever the case, paraffin has gone from being the leading wax used in candle making to ranking considerably lower down the chain.

-A major factor for the decline of Paraffin wax is down to the increased number of people choosing to live a vegan lifestyle, therefore a lot of businesses have become keen to market their products as vegan friendly to improve business and sales as veganism continues to grow and trend.
-A lot more end users are now looking for products that are cruelty free and vegan friendly, however if you (as the candle maker) were to investigate this further, you will discover that paraffin, as a product, is vegan friendly and cruelty free.
+As an increasing number of people choose the vegan lifestyle, more and more businesses have become keen to market their products as ‘vegan-friendly’ to appeal to this growing demographic.
+More consumers are now looking for products that are cruelty free and vegan friendly, however, if you, as the candle maker, were to investigate further, you will discover that paraffin, as a product, is indeed both ‘vegan friendly’ and ‘cruelty-free’.

-The English dictionary defines the term vegan in the following way,
+The Cambridge English dictionary defines the term Vegan in the following way,

 a person who does not eat or use any animal products, such as meat, fish, eggs, cheese, or leather:

 “a vegan diet”

-It should be pointed out that paraffin wax does also have some performance benefits over some other types of wax.
-In fact, due to its malleable molecular structure, it is generally easier to work with, less prone to crystallisation due to its molecular structure, has a superior scent throw and generally holds dye better.
+It should be pointed out that paraffin wax does also have some performance benefits over other types of wax.
+In fact, due to its malleable molecular structure, it is generally easier to work with, and less prone to crystallisation, it also has a superior scent throw and overall is more efficient in holding colour dye.

-On the flip side though, natural waxes are generally 100% biodegradable, whereas paraffin wax isn’t and from an air quality standpoint, though there has been little in the way of scientific measurement, it does seem that paraffin wax is a worse emitter of particulates, though anything that is burnt does produce some particulates.
-The best way to minimise this is to ensure that you have done plenty of testing in selecting the right wick for the wax, container size and fragrance and dye combination to give as clean a burn as possible.
+By far the best way to minimise this is to ensure that you have done plenty of testing in selecting the right wick for the wax, container size, fragrance and dye combination to give as clean a burn as possible.